Continue reading on DataGuidance with:

 1. Governing Texts

 Ethiopia does not have a single and comprehensive legal instrument regulating privacy and data protection, including the obligations of data controllers and processors, as well as the rights of data subjects in general.
 There are, however, rules contained in the Constitution of the Federal Democratic Republic of Ethiopia (1995) ('the Constitution'), and other laws that deal directly or indirectly with data privacy and/or data protection.
-The Ministry of Innovation and Technology ('MINT') (the former Ministry of Communication and Information Technology ('MCIT')) has recently issued a Draft Data Protection Proclamation which is yet to be approved.
+The Ministry of Innovation and Technology ('MINT') (formerly known as the Ministry of Communication and Information Technology ('MCIT')) has recently issued a Draft Data Protection Proclamation which is yet to be approved.

 1.1.
 Key acts, regulations, directives, bills

-The key laws which provide for privacy and data protection rules include:
+The key laws that provide for privacy and data protection rules include:

 - the Constitution;